Department of Accounting

 Elected courses:

-Accounting courses (minimum of 9 credit hours):
+Accounting auxiliary and application courses (minimum of 10 credit hours):

-Non-Accounting courses (minimum of 6 credit hours)
+Other related courses (minimum of 3 credit hours)

 MS in Accounting Program: 48 minimum credit hours required